MalikAlharbi/clapperboard/README.md

 ## Before Starting

-This project was created using React, tailwindcss and aos.
+This project was created using React, tailwindcss.
 Excute the following lines before you proceed to install dependencies

 ### `npm install`

 ### `npm install -D tailwindcss`

-### `npm install aos --save`

 ## Available Scripts